How You Can Provide a Great Candidate Experience When Everyone’s Working Remotely

 Understandably, candidates are likely to have a lot of questions right now.
 You can help them find immediate answers by adding some frequently asked questions to your website.

-Although many companies already have an FAQ section about their hiring process, updating with some additional material reflecting your policy on the coronavirus will go a long way to putting candidates' minds at ease.
+Although many companies already have an FAQ section about their hiring process, updating with some additional material reflecting your coronavirus policy will go a long way in improving your candidates’ experience and putting their minds at ease.
 Professional services firm EY, for example, added this:

 If you don’t have a dedicated FAQ section, consider adding a note or banner at the top of your career site to let candidates know your company’s official policy and how it will affect them.
 Keep in mind that you’ll likely have to update this information regularly as the situation unfolds.
 Another option is to create a living document, like a Google doc, and send candidates a link so that they can view it for up-to-date information.